JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Testing
-- Implement testing with Jest
+- Implement testing with Jest  #DONE
+- Test if the user list will be fetched #DONE
+-

 ### Trends should also include replies
 - Include replies in the trend fetching endpoint #DONE